-Photogrammetry — the science of deriving 3D measurements and models from overlapping photographs — has moved from expensive proprietary tools to an ecosystem that includes capable free and freemium options.
-Whether you are a public safety professional reconstructing a crash scene, a surveyor validating stockpile volumes, or a developer testing a pipeline, this guide ranks the best free photogrammetry software available in 2026 and explains what each option can and cannot do.
+Free photogrammetry software — tools that reconstruct 3D models from overlapping images or video using structure-from-motion algorithms — is now capable enough for professional drone mapping, public safety documentation, and engineering surveys.
+Whether you are a drone operator looking to convert flight footage into a shareable 3D model, a surveyor validating stockpile volumes, or a developer evaluating open source pipelines, this guide ranks the best free photogrammetry software available in 2026 and explains exactly what each option can and cannot do for drone-based capture.

 Key Takeaways

-• SkyeBrowse Lite is the only free-tier option that processes drone video (rather than photos) in the cloud with no local hardware required, making it accessible to users without a GPU workstation.
+- SkyeBrowse Lite is the only free-tier option that accepts raw drone video (.MP4, .MOV) directly — no frame extraction or photo conversion required — and processes it in the cloud with no local GPU needed.

-• Meshroom and COLMAP are the strongest open source photogrammetry tools for photo-based reconstruction, but both require an Nvidia CUDA GPU for practical performance.
+- Meshroom and COLMAP are the strongest open source photogrammetry tools for photo-based reconstruction, but both require an Nvidia CUDA GPU for practical performance on real-world datasets.

-• OpenDroneMap is the leading open source solution for georeferenced aerial datasets and produces orthomosaics, point clouds, and DEMs — formats that professional surveyors need.
+- OpenDroneMap is the leading open source solution for georeferenced aerial datasets, producing orthomosaics, digital elevation models (DEMs), and LAZ point clouds — the formats professional surveyors and GIS teams need.

-• 3DF Zephyr Free caps datasets at 50 photos, but its Windows wizard interface is the easiest entry point for users who are new to SfM reconstruction pipelines.
+- 3DF Zephyr Free caps inputs at 50 photos and is restricted to non-commercial use, but its guided wizard is the easiest desktop entry point for beginners learning SfM reconstruction.

-• The American Society for Photogrammetry and Remote Sensing (ASPRS) defines accuracy standards that separate hobbyist outputs from survey-grade deliverables — a distinction that matters when models are used as legal or insurance evidence.
+- The American Society for Photogrammetry and Remote Sensing (ASPRS) defines accuracy standards that separate hobbyist outputs from survey-grade deliverables — a distinction that matters when models are used as legal, insurance, or engineering evidence.

 Contents